Dan-Viner/LinuxWS/Distributions/Arch/README.md

 #### Method 1 - system-wide scaling (per desktop environment)

 Scaling the display seems be the most obvious solution, but apparently this is not so easy to achieve.
-According to this [arch wiki](https://wiki.archlinux.org/index.php/HiDPI) such scaling is available in Desktop environments such as Cinnamon, KDE Plasme and Xfce (according to [this forum](https://www.reddit.com/r/linux/comments/cqtfxs/xfce4_the_day_is_finally_here_perfect_hidpi/)).
+According to arch-wiki such scaling is available in Desktop environments such as Cinnamon, KDE Plasme and Xfce (according to [this forum](https://www.reddit.com/r/linux/comments/cqtfxs/xfce4_the_day_is_finally_here_perfect_hidpi/)).
 Integer scaling is also available in Gnome via Tweak-Tool and to achieve fractional scaling you can set the scaling via xradr with something like: `xrandr --output <Display-identifier> --scale 1.25x1.25` (Note: this is for zoom out, so **the larger the xrandr scale - the smaller the display**)

 #### Method 2 - per-app scaling

-[This arch-wiki page](https://wiki.archlinux.org/index.php/HiDPI) contain much information about how to get scaling in different applications such as Firefox, MATLAB and Spotify.
+The arch-wiki page contains much information about how to get scaling in different applications such as Firefox, MATLAB and Spotify.
 But this is not a system-wide solution and it requires many configurations.

 #### Nethod 3 - chnaging the screen resolution (Xorg)